 stock image of prescription pill bottles

-The full trial is expected to take roughly four weeks to complete.
-CVN’s video coverage will commence at the start of opening statements and continue for the duration of the proceedings.
+CVN’s live coverage will commence with Tuesday’s opening statements and continue for the duration of the proceedings.

 E-mail David Siegel at firstname.lastname@example.org